Authors of section

 AO classification (adapted from Tscherne)

-The AO classification of fracture wound severity provides a grading system for injuries of each of the skin (I), muscles and tendons (MT), and neurovascular (NV), each of which is divided into five degrees of severity.
+The AO classification of fracture wound severity provides a grading system for injuries of each of the following: skin (I), muscles and tendons (MT), and neurovascular (NV).
+Each of these classifications is divided into five degrees of severity.

 A full understanding of the severity of an open fracture requires consideration of each of these soft-tissue elements.